Fishing on the Billfish Highway

 - Top shelf spirits, wine, cigars

-- Lodging in Guatemala City if necessary
+- Lodging in Guatemala City (if necessary)

 TERMS AND CONDITIONS – CANCELLATIONS

-A deposit of 50% per person is due within 10 days of booking to hold both space and guides on all packages.
+A deposit of 50% per person is due at the time of booking to hold both space and guides on all packages.
 No space or guides will be held without receipt of deposit.
 Full pre-payment is due 90 days prior to date of trip.
 All cancellations must be received in writing, sent to Yellow Dog Flyfishing Adventures, LLC.
 For cancellations outside of 30 days prior to trip, 50% of payment amount will be refunded only if Blue Bayou and/or Yellow Dog are able to resell the trip dates (minus a $500.00 trip cancellation fee charged by Blue Bayou and a $100 per person cancellation fee charged by Yellow Dog Flyfishing) Inside of 30 days from start of trip, deposits and/or final payments are non-refundable and no credits will be issued.
 Yellow Dog strongly recommends that anglers and guests purchase travel insurance for your trip.
 Blue Bayou will not refund payments in the event of a hurricane or poor weather, or for unused portions of any package.
 Receipt of deposit and/or final payment is acknowledgment that registrant has read and accepts the deposit, cancellation, refund and responsibility clauses for these packages.
 Once again, Yellow Dog strongly recommends that anglers and guests purchase travel insurance these Guatemala packages.